Cooperative & Condominium Law

 Our cooperative and condominium practice distinguishes itself from other firms in the following ways:

-- Experience – We have over 35 years of experience handing condo and co-op matters.
+- Experience – We have over 35 years of experience handling condo and co-op matters.
 As a result, we know the most effective approach to solving practically any problem.

 - Litigation Expertise – Our attorneys have thousands of hours of trial experience and teach litigation at Cardozo Law School’s Intensive Trial Advocacy Program.
 If necessary, we’re willing and ready to go to court.